 - Get someone in the Diaspora to make the payment

-> Other than South Africa, it’s also possible to get people in other countries to make DSTV payments for your Zimbabwean account.
+Other than South Africa, it’s also possible to get people in other countries to make DSTV payments for your Zimbabwean account.
+It’s another of the DSTV Zimbabwe payment options.
 If, as an example, you have a son in the UK or in the United States, all that you need to do is give them your Smartcard number and they can log into the DSTV online portal using your surname.
 Once there, they can then make the payment using their MasterCard or Visa cards.

-> Can I make my DSTV Payments at the Bank Using the Prevailing Rate?
+Can I make my DSTV Payments at the Bank Using the Prevailing Rate?

 This is a question that many will be asking following the introduction and rating of RTGS dollars.
 Now that banks are allowed to sell and buy USDs at the prevailing rate, is it possible for people to make DSTV payments using RTGS dollars at the prevailing rate?
 Hypothetically, it should be possible.
 However, we don’t have the answer yet and we will reach out to try and get it.
 The trouble, we suppose, crops up when it comes to Multichoice trying to repatriate it’s money?
 Will the RBZ be obliging in this regard?
 If not, then you probably wont be able to make your DSTV payments at the bank at the prevailing rate.